🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in San Diego in March?+

-What shoes should I wear in San Diego in March?+
+Is San Diego cold in March?+

 What should I pack for San Diego in March?+